AimanMadan/WebBrowserCalculator/README.md

 ## Project Overview

-The Simple Calculator is a user-friendly calculator that can perform basic arithmetic operations.
+This Calculator is a user-friendly calculator that can perform basic arithmetic operations.
 It features a clean and minimalistic design, making it easy for users to input their calculations.

 ## Features